MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/what-is-phone-system-in-office-365/phone-system-voicemail/set-up-phone-system-voicemail.md

 # Set up Phone System voicemail - Admin help

-This article is for the [About Office 365 admin roles](http://support.office.com/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) who wants to set up the Phone System voicemail feature for everyone in the business.
+This article is for the [Office 365 admin](http://support.office.com/article/da585eea-f576-4f55-a1e0-87090b6aaa9d) who wants to set up the Phone System voicemail feature for everyone in the business.

 > [!NOTE]
 > Phone System voicemail supports depositing voicemail messages only in an Exchange mailbox and doesn't support any third-party email systems.
 As a fallback mechanism, Phone System voicemail can resend messages using SMTP, which means users with a mailbox on a third-party email system will receive their voicemail messages with no guaranteed service uptime or other voicemail features, such as changing their greetings and other settings.